Display to header level

 Website: http://conservationfund.org

-Program Impact (as of 2013): Since 1993, TCF has distributed $102 million in more than 180 loans to roughly 100 partners.
-Through the Land Trust Loan Program, local conservationists have protected more than 96,000 acres across 33 states—lands valued at nearly $250 million.
-Technical Assistance: TCF offers extensive technical assistance regarding the real estate transaction, fundraising and marketing strategies, and financial options.
+Program Impact (as of 2023): Since 1993, TCF has distributed almost $250 million in more than 400 loans to more than 200 partners.
+Through the Land Trust Loan Program, local conservationists have protected more than 160,000 acres across 40 states and five Canadian provinces—lands valued at nearly $475 million.

 Past Pennsylvania Clients: Brandywine Conservancy, French & Pickering Creeks Conservation Trust, Friends of the National Parks at Gettysburg, Kennett Township, Open Lands Conservancy of Chester County, Western Pennsylvania Conservancy, Wissahickon Valley Watershed Association

-Case Study: Brandywine Battlefield
+Case Study (see last section): Brandywine Battlefield

 Program Name: No-Interest Loans for Land Conservation

-Geographic Eligibility: Nationwide
+Geographic Eligibility: U.S. Northeast

 Organization Eligibility: Applicants must be private, non-profit organizations as determined by the Internal Revenue Service.